Open-Source-Contributors-JSS/Hacktoberfest2019/README.md

-###### In this example, // upstream // is the shortname we have supplied for the remote repository since in terms of Git, “upstream” refers to the repository that you cloned from.
+###### In this example, // upstream // is the shortname we have supplied for the remote repository since in terms of GIT, “upstream” refers to the repository that you cloned from.
 If you want to add a remote pointer to the repository of a collaborator, you may want to provide that collaborator’s username or a shortened nickname for the shortname.

 ### 7. Sync the Fork